tbibby/hipsterpress/README.md

 # hipsterpress
 A WordPress plugin to easily switch between Objective-C and Swift code, inspired by [NSHipster.com](http://nshipster.com).
 To install, download this repository as a zip and upload to your WordPress installation.
-Detailed instructions contained in the WordPress plugin readme below
 ## Licence
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html